The OPT team

 Stephen has always had an involvement in farming and a love of history, heritage and the countryside, so joining the team at Oxford Preservation Trust was a dream come true.
 Prior to this, Stephen worked on various fundraising projects including an endowment campaign for the Oxfordshire Historic Churches Trust.
 In his spare time, Stephen volunteers for various Community & Charitable organisations.

 Phil Doubtfire joined the Oxford Preservation Trust in 2014 as Administrator.
-Previously, Phil worked in various IT and Operations roles in Rolls-Royce, TV Licensing and Card Payment companies.
+Previously, Phil worked in various IT and Operations roles in Rolls-Royce, the Post Office and Card Payment companies.

 Planning and Projects Officer